Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Problem Formulation and First Results

 \end{assumption}

 Any decomposition, including~(\ref{eq:dec}), can be represented by a factor graph where each factor and variable node denote, respectively, one of the $n$ factors of the decomposition and one of the $d$ input components of $f$.
 An edge exists between a factor node $i$ and a variable node $j$ if and only if $f^{(i)}$ uses $x_j$ as an input component.
 We use $\mathcal{V}_i, 1 \leq i \leq n$, and $\mathcal{F}_j, 1 \leq j \leq d$, to denote respectively the set of variable nodes connected to factor node $i$ and the set of factor nodes connected to variable node $j$.
+Please refer to Appendix~\ref{app:factor_graph} for a detailed example regarding additive decompositions and factor graphs.

 To make predictions about the factor functions without any prior knowledge, we need a model that maps the previously collected inputs with their noisy outputs.
 Denoting $\bm x_{\mathcal{V}_i} = \left(x_j\right)_{j \in \mathcal{V}_i}$, let us introduce the following assumption.